Handweaving By Jane Anthony

 In recent years I have become fascinated with the mathematical Fibonacci sequence of numbers that is found frequently in the natural world, for example in the way the seeds of a sunflower are arranged in concentric circles.
 When I use this series (1, 1, 2, 3, 5, 8, 13, 21, 34...) in wall hangings, they can take on a life of their own.

-Most often I use natural fibers, frequently adding a bit of metallic, wood or shells for accent.
-In addition to the wallhangings on display, I make a variety of other items including pillows, placemats, table runners, vests and scarves.
+I often use natural fibers, frequently adding an accent of metallic thread, wood, or shells for accent.
+In addition to my wallhangings, I make a variety of other items including pillows, placemats, table runners, vests, and scarves.

-My work has been exhibited at various craft shows and shops including an Annual Holiday Show in my Reston Studio and special exhibits including one person and group showings of my wallhangings as well as Northern Virginia Handcrafters Guild shows.
+My work has been exhibited at various craft shows and shops, including an Annual Holiday Show in my Reston studio and special exhibits, one-person and group showings of my wallhangings, as well as Northern Virginia Handcrafters Guild (NVHG) shows.